 - Break the cycle of abuse.

 - Educate adults on the impact of this type of abuse on children.

 Therapy through Telehealth Service

 As a counseling service provider at the forefront of cutting edge technology, Intrust Healthcare is committed to providing quality services throughout Kentucky.
-Telehealth Services extend our ability to provide counseling services to some of the most rural areas of Kentucky.
+Telehealth Services extend our ability to provide counseling and case management services to some of the most rural areas of Kentucky.
 Our new program allows us to hold therapy sessions through video chat software.
 These services are provided in a HIPAA compliant platform to ensure the utmost privacy and confidentiality in our services.
 For more information about this new service, please contact our Pulaski County Headquarters at (606) 676-0638.

 Psychiatry & Medication via Telehealth